jsore/notes/v2/enterprise-js/deployment.md

   $ systemctl status elasticsearch
   ```

+&nbsp;&nbsp;
 Further, DigitalOcean provides some sort of dashboard for service management:
 VPS, DNS, block storage, monitoring, Kubernetes...this may be a bump in the road
 to solve in the future.
 I have a live environment on Linode already for my site.

 <br>